kristmro/McHorcrux/README.md

 ## Contributing

 Pull requests and issues are welcome!
-If you have new wave models, RL pipelines, or advanced adaptive controllers, we’d love to integrate them.
+If you have new wave models, RL pipelines, or advanced adaptive controllers, I’d love to integrate them.

 ---